1st part of the interview is here

 To what extent do you currently use digital health solutions in the everyday running of your practices and treatment of your patients?

-At any given time, we have 6-7 different software programs open, and we use it for patient notes, communication between clinicians present in the clinic, and communication for those who are not present but would like to see updates.
+At any given time, we have 6-7 different healthcare software systems open, and we use it for patient notes, communication between clinicians present in the clinic, and communication for those who are not present but would like to see updates.

 After we have scanned it in and uploaded it, the original gets shredded.